stratosigma/py3-portal-hosted-layer-updater/README.md

 * The Portal you use this with must be ArcGIS Online **OR** Portal for ArcGIS version 10.5 or above. _The service overwrite capability in the ArcGIS REST API was not available prior to 10.5_

 ## Disclaimer
 Create copies or backups of any hosted feature services you attempt to run this script on.
-I take no resposibility if this fails to update or corrupts your hosted feature layer(s).
+I take no responsibility if this fails to update or corrupts your hosted feature layer(s).

 ## Running
 * Once your configuration is setup, simply running `updateServices.py` will process all services in the configuration file.
 This file can either be run standalone or as part of a scheduled task.